Click on the image to enlarge it.

 “May the favor of the Lord our God rest on us; establish the work of our hands for us–yes, establish the work of our hands.”
 (Psalm 90:17)

 Hallelujah!
 I thank and praise God for providing a good geomagnetic storm that sparked some brilliant Aurora Australis (Southern Lights) over us here in Hobart, Tasmania, Australia.

-This photograph of the Aurora Australis was taken from Goat’s Bluff on South Arm, roughly a half hour southeast of Hobart, Tasmania.
+This photograph of the Aurora Australis was taken down from Goat’s Bluff on Hope Beach down South Arm, roughly a half hour southeast of Hobart, Tasmania.

 I arrived on the beach at sunset and waited for the light to fade enough to capture the aurora, which unfortunately, peaked in the middle of our daylight hours.
 I kept doing test shots…nothing…nothing…nothing…for an hour and a half.

 I had to be up early the next morning, and it was bedtime, so I debated whether or not I should call it quits and go home.
 But I decided to sit on the rocks a bit longer because it is a very rare night when the solar forecast lines up with the weather forecast, the work forecast and the babysitting forecast.

 I was quite surprised I was all alone because South Arm is a relatively popular spot for aurora photographers to go.
 Then all of a sudden I saw the flicker of a torch approaching me.
 Another photographer set up a short distance away, and seeing I had no aurora to photograph, I decided to go over and say hello.
 The nice young man was a beginning photographer doing his first night shoot.
 He was ever so grateful that I was able to advise him on what lens to use and what camera settings to try.